 Services is also an area of quality management that has come to the forefront in recent decades and here social media is already playing a major role at many companies as they monitor and respond to concerns and opportunities discovered on various social channels.
 The reason why service quality has become such a critical factor from a competitive standpoint is that this can be the area in which companies can still differentiate themselves while many physical goods manufacturers have found themselves embroiled in fierce competitive battles as their physical products have become more or less commoditized.

 To the extent that service delivery requires the active participation of service representatives, a high-quality service experience also represents an important opportunity to develop stronger relationships.
 If nothing else, that aspect I am sure that Ted “Mr Return-on-Relationships” Rubin will appreciate!
 I hope that I can discuss this further with Ted in a few weeks in San Diego and I hope that you will be joining us there as well at The Social Media Marketing World!
 A fantastic event with the opening networking party again taking place on the USS Midway aircraft carrier.
-For those unable to go this time, I recommend that you consider going to SMMW16!.
+For those unable to go this time, I recommend that you consider going there!

 Disclosure: Some of the links on this website are so-called “affiliate links” but please note that I only recommend products or services that I either use to satisfaction personally or am confident will add value to my readers based on endorsements by people I trust.